Last updated: 31 July 2023 & medically reviewed by Hailey Shafir

 Treatment options for stimulant addiction

-There are different options for treatment for people struggling with an addiction to stimulants.
+There are different options for treatment for people struggling with an addiction to stimulants such as cocaine or meth.
 People with more serious addictions may require inpatient or intensive outpatient care, while those with less severe addictions may benefit from outpatient care.
-Some inpatient and outpatient programs may offer medication in addition to group and individual therapy.
+Some inpatient and outpatient programs may offer medication in addition to group and individual addiction therapy.

 Inpatient stimulant rehab